digital-work-lab/theses/index.md

 This is the case when older regulations (Studien- und Fachprüfungsordnung) apply (i.e., when master studies were started before 2018), or for students of Informatics and Applied Informatics (e.g., International Software Systems Science).

 Students **receive the topic confirmation** as a (protected) Word document (.docx) by e-mail together with processing/submission instructions as well as inspection statement.
 The next step is to make an appointment with the thesis advisor to determine the topic and sign the topic confirmation.
-The secretary receives this message in CC.

 Student and thesis advisor schedule a meeting to determine the topic and **sign the topic confirmation**.
 If the appointment is online, you can print and sign the confirmation, and send it to our [postal address](https://www.uni-bamberg.de/digital-work/team/prof-dr-gerit-wagner/){: target="_blank"}.